-Because the third-party has many business priorities, of which promoting your product or service is just one, exerting influence over this third party is necessary in order to maximize sales through channels.
+Because distributors have many business priorities, of which promoting your product or service is just one, exerting influence over this third party is necessary in order to maximize sales through channels.

 To maximize the effectiveness of sales channels requires a deliberate and routine process.
 This process is called Channel Marketing.